BerkeleyLab/Marble-Mini/README.md

 collaborators' reference installations.
 We also make use of [KiBoM](https://github.com/SchrodingersGat/KiBoM).

-Note: Electrical Rules Checker reports 10 errors and 11 warnings.
-All of them are caused by errors in the library models.
-In order to remove them, the corresponding ERC settings should be deactivated (for errors: Output pin <-> Output pin, Power output pin <-> Power output pin, Power output pin <-> Output pin, Open collector <-> Output pin, and for warnings: Power output pin <-> Bidirectional pin).

 ## Major Parts

 * U1: Xilinx [XC7A100T-2FGG484](https://www.xilinx.com/products/silicon-devices/fpga/artix-7.html) FPGA (see note 1)